BWBlack/2Y_introduction_to_oceanography/heat_transport_practical/README.md

 #### Step 1 - setup the Python environment we need

+- So today we will be using Python, which is just a programming language.
+However, you won't be required to do too much code editing - I would prefer that you focus on the science.

+- First, the computational environment we're using, miniconda, needs setting up.

+- Once you have done this, open an anaconda terminal

 #### Step 2 - Download the practical data in to the right folder

 - The data is in this dropbox:[link going somewhere].
 Its quite a large file...